-iOS 12: Siri shortcuts, group FaceTime and 'memoji' animoji of you
+iOS 12: Siri shortcuts, group FaceTime and 'Memoji' Animoji of you

 News: This app gets a personalized feed of stories from trusted sources.
 Top stories are hand-picked by Apple's news editorial team.
 A new browse tab shows you new channels and topics.
 It's easier to jump to favorites, and a new side bar lets you dig into other topics.

 Stocks: New charts show stock performance throughout day.
 Apple News comes to the stocks app, as well as top stories and business news curated by Apple editorial.
-After-hours stock pricing.
+After-hours stock pricing will be added as well.
 Tap on the headline to get the full article without leaving the app.
 Stocks is coming to iPad in iOS 12.

-Voice memos: Recordings stay in sync across all your iOS 12 devices.
+Voice memos: Recordings stay in sync across all of your iOS 12 devices.

 Books: Previously iBooks, Books has a new store.
 Reading Now offers a preview that helps you pick up where you left off.